castlegateit/cgit-core/README.md

 # Castlegate IT Core Plugin

+**Development of Castlegate IT Core has now stopped.
+The functions provided by Core can now be found in the [Admin Tweaks](https://github.com/castlegateit/cgit-wp-admin-tweaks) and [Obfuscator](https://github.com/castlegateit/cgit-wp-obfuscator) plugins.**

+---

 Castlegate IT Core is a WordPress plugin that makes it easy to tweak the admin interface and HTML output of any WordPress site.